iceberg988/jeykllpaper/_posts/2020-02-22-perf-profiler.md

 [...]
 ```

 The following are the reports without using "-g" option during profiling.
-It summarized the profile without the detail function graph.
+It summarizes the profile without the detail function graph.

 ```bash
 $ perf script